top of page

 New Update

 Kelvin has continued to believe in himself, always giving his best shot.
-He represented Kenya in 2023 in the Paralympic Championship in Brazil.
-He participated in the goal-ball game, winning a silver medal.
-This was a major milestone, showing how far he has come.
+He represented Kenya in 2023 Paralympic Championship in Brazil.
+He participated in the goal-ball game, winning several silver medals for Kenya.
+This was a major milestone.
 For a person who had lost hope after experiencing brutality in the streets and so many setbacks, he is now a world champion.
 His dedication paid off after intense training.

 Kevoh.jpeg